Rylee Foster: Personal life

-Foster has a tattoo of Liverpool's anthem, "You'll Never Walk Alone," on the inside of her arm which she got after her grandmother passed away in 2013.
+Foster has a tattoo of Liverpool's anthem, "You'll Never Walk Alone," on the inside of her arm which she got after her grandmother died in 2013.

 In October 2021, Foster was involved in a serious car crash suffering life-threatening injuries including breaking her neck.
 She is hoping to make a full recovery, after having to wear a neck halo device for many months.